KhiopsML/khiops-doc/docs/tutorials/kdic_single_table.md

         Numerical	SepalWidth;
         Numerical	PetalLength;
         Numerical	PetalWidth;
-    Unused  Numerical Selection = NEQc(Class, "Iris-setosa"); // discade the setosa class from the training set Categorical	Class;
+    Unused  Numerical Selection = NEQc(Class, "Iris-setosa"); // exclude the "Iris-setosa" class from the training set Categorical	Class;
     };
     ```

-Note that the new selection variable is not actually employed in the analysis, which explains the presence of the *Unused* keyword.
-You'll also notice that the selection variable simply takes the form of a user-defined variable.

-The following example shows how the Core API can be used to run Khiops for actual example selection:
+- `Selection` is a user-defined variable calculated with the NEQc (not-equal-to constant) primitive;
+- The `Unused` keyword ensures the variable is not part of the analysis but is used only for filtering the examples.

+Once defined, this selection variable—containing 0s and 1s—can be exploited programmatically during training with the Khiops Python Core API.
+The following example demonstrates how to filter examples by retaining only rows where the selection variable equals 1 while training a predictive model:

-!!! example "Train a predictor model using the core API"
+!!! example "Train a predictive model using the core API"
     ```python
     # Imports
     import os